Shelby County to get 4-6 inches of rain from Sally - Shelby County Reporter

 As Hurricane Sally pounds the the Alabama, Mississippi and Louisiana Gulf Coast as a category 2 storm, it will soon take a curve to the northeast where the slow-moving storm will bring heavy rains to central Alabama.

-Sally is expected to make landfall on Tuesday, but is only moving at approximately 10 mph.
+Sally is expected to make landfall early Wednesday morning, but is only moving at approximately 10 mph.
 With that slow movement, the hurricane isn’t expected to make much movement during the next 24 hours, with the center going from just off shore on Tuesday morning to right around the Mobile area late Wednesday night.

 But by Thursday around 1 p.m., the storm will start to move more toward south-central Alabama, which will lead to the locally-heavy rainfall.